Vaccine Provider Guide

 SRE best practices means that these services should maintain high service availability; engage in demand forecasting and capacity planning in order to respond gracefully to surges in traffic; adopt robust change management; allow for seamless system upgrades with minimal to no downtime; and they should log, track, and seek to minimize Mean Time To Repair.

-One important framing for all of these recommendations is the so-called "Service Reliability Hierarchy", summarized in the Google SRE Book.
+One important framing for all of these recommendations is the so-called "Service Reliability Hierarchy", summarized in the Google .
 With this model in mind, we organize our recommendations along this pyramid, going from the most basic, (likely easiest to make) changes (which correspond to the base), to the most advanced, and perhaps most difficult to implement (corresponding to the peak).

 Below is the list of prioritized concerns to investigate, discuss, and where relevant, address: